qwertyquerty/skybook/_posts/mistargeted-dma.md

 1) decompress the archives from the Yaz0 format

-2) scan the PPC code between 0x80000300 and 0x80000800 (corresponding to the different exception handlers)
+2) scan the PPC instructions between 0x80000300 and 0x80000800 (corresponding to the different exception handlers)

 3) verify that no instruction causes a crash or trap before execution reaches 0x80000300 (the first exception handler)